 A spokesman for Minister for Jobs Kelly O’Dwyer told the Guardian the government’s new system has notably reduced the number of people expelled from the welfare system.
 He further stated that while the government was devoted to assisting those who need help to find work, the relationship must be “a two-way street.”

 "The majority of payment suspensions are lifted within three days,” he stated.
 “Overwhelmingly, those who have their payments suspended have them reversed before their regular payment date.”

 Read More: 'Filthy Rich and Homeless' Highlights the Hidden Realities of Homelessness in Australia

-Jenny Smith, CEO of Homelessness Australia, told Global Citizen the fact that most payments were reinstated in three days shows that the suspension should never have happened in the first place.
+Jenny Smith, CEO of the Council to Homeless Persons, told Global Citizen the fact that most payments were reinstated in three days shows that the suspension should never have happened in the first place.

 "Our view is that every stone should be turned to look into the individual's circumstances before doing the damage of suspending a vulnerable person’s payment — only to then reinstate it having traumatized them, having them spend days in fear of not being able to pay rent, or not being able to put food on the table,” she stated.

-Figures on the number of welfare payments suspended in the first six months of 2018 were never made available to Homelessness Australia.
+Figures on the number of welfare payments suspended in the first six months of 2018 were never made public.
 However, Smith and Australia’s homeless service sector are confident they continue to see “more and more people treated harshly by the system.”